 Winter is rolling in some parts of the world and that means shorter and colder days.
-This also means changing landscapes and more moments to be captured.
+This also means a shift to Winter Landscape photography.
 With these shifts, its more important than ever to be prepared for whatever is going to be thrown your way.
 Like the old adage says, “Prior planning prevents poor performances”.
-Here are five tips to make the most of your cold weather sessions
+Here are my tips to ensure you have a successful Cold Weather Photography experience.

 Track Weather Reports